Skip to main content

 Cirsium horridulum

-Description: Annual.
-It is wise to have a healthy respect for this plant!
+It is wise to have a healthy respect for this plant.
 Its spines are formidable and can cause dermatitis problems.
 Seminole Indians used the spines to make blow darts for hunting!
-Despite these roadblocks, the leaves and roots are reportedly edible.
+Despite these hurdles, the leaves and roots are reportedly edible.
 Basal rosettes form in winter.
-Plants can reach up to 5 feet in height.
-Bloom color varies from shades of cream and yellow to purple.

-The Wildlife Connection: Thistle is a nectar magnet for butterflies, bees, and other insects.
-It is a larval host plant for little metalmark and painted lady butterflies.
+• Wildlife Benefits: Larval host for caterpillars.
+Attracts butterflies and native bees.
 The seeds are rich in oil and an important food source for seed-eating birds.

 Bull Thistle